Tagged union: Description

 Tagged unions are most important in functional programming languages such as ML and Haskell, where they are called datatypes (see algebraic data type) and the compiler can verify that all cases of a tagged union are always handled, avoiding many types of errors.
 Compile-time checked sum types are also extensively used in Rust, where they are called enum.
 They can, however, be constructed in nearly any programming language, and are much safer than untagged unions, often simply called unions, which are similar but do not explicitly track which member of a union is currently in use.

 Tagged unions are often accompanied by the concept of a constructor, which is similar but not the same as a constructor for a class.
 A constructor is a function or an expression that produces a value of the tagged union type, given a tag and a value of the corresponding type.

 Mathematically, tagged unions correspond to disjoint or discriminated unions, usually written using +.
-Given an element of a disjoint union A + B, it is possible to determine whether it came from A or B. If an element lies in both, there will be two effectively distinct copies of the value in A + B, one from A and one from B.
+Given an element of a disjoint union $A + B$, it is possible to determine whether it came from $A$ or $B$.
+If an element lies in both, there will be two effectively distinct copies of the value in $A + B$, one from $A$ and one from $B$.

 In type theory, a tagged union is called a sum type.
 Sum types are the dual of product types.
-Notations vary, but usually the sum type A + B comes with two introduction forms (injections) inj_{1}: A → A + B and inj_{2}: B → A + B. The elimination form is case analysis, known as pattern matching in ML-style languages: if e has type A + B and e_{1} and e_{2} have type $\tau$ under the assumptions x: A and y: B respectively, then the term $\mathsf{case}\ e\ \mathsf{of}\ x \Rightarrow e_1 \mid y \Rightarrow e_2$ has type $\tau$.
+Notations vary, but usually the sum type $A + B$ comes with two introduction forms (injections) $\texttt{inj}_1: A \mapsto A + B$ and $\texttt{inj}_2: B \mapsto A + B$.
+The elimination form is case analysis, known as pattern matching in ML-style languages: if $e$ has type $A + B$ and $e_1$ and $e_2$ have type $\tau$ under the assumptions $x: A$ and $y: B$ respectively, then the term $\mathsf{case}\ e\ \mathsf{of}\ x \Rightarrow e_1 \mid y \Rightarrow e_2$ has type $\tau$.
 The sum type corresponds to intuitionistic logical disjunction under the Curry–Howard correspondence.

 An enumerated type can be seen as a degenerate case: a tagged union of unit types.
 It corresponds to a set of nullary constructors and may be implemented as a simple tag variable, since it holds no additional data besides the value of the tag.

 Many programming techniques and data structures, including rope, lazy evaluation, class hierarchy (see below), arbitrary-precision arithmetic, CDR coding, the indirection bit, and other kinds of tagged pointers, are usually implemented using some sort of tagged union.

 A tagged union can be seen as the simplest kind of self-describing data format.

 The tag of the tagged union can be seen as the simplest kind of metadata.

 In languages with flow-sensitive typing, tagged unions can be implemented by a combination of union types and record types.